 Review of Statements Received: All statements of interest received will be evaluated by a board comprised of one or more people at the receiving installation or activity, who will determine which statement(s) best meet the program objectives.
 Based on a review of the Statements of Interest received, an investigator or investigators will be invited to prepare a full study proposal.
 Statements will be evaluated based on the investigator’s specific experience and capabilities in areas related to the study requirements.

 Please send responses or direct questions to:

 USACE Ft.
 Worth District

-Timeline for Review of Statements of Interest: RSOI required to be posted on www.Grants.gov for 30 days, prior to the Government making a decision and requesting full proposals.
-Responses due by 5:00 P.M., Central Time, on 27 July 2021.
+Timeline for Review of Statements of Interest: The RSOI is required to be posted for at least 30 days prior to the Government making a decision and requesting full proposals.
+Responses due by 5:00 P.M., Central Time, on 4 October 2021.

 [End of RSOI]